rhys-j-williams/northgate-keystone-web/SECURITY.md

 Checkmarx (`checkmarx.yml`) and SonarQube (`sonar-project.properties`) run in the Jenkins pipeline for every pull request.
 The quality gate fails the build on any high severity finding and on a coverage drop of more than two points against the branch baseline.

+## Keystone specific controls (identity-platform addendum, reviewed with GIS 2024-02)

+The list above is the estate template.
+For this component specifically:

+- **Passwords.** One component (`CredentialFormComponent`) accepts a password.
+It emits it once to `IdpClientService.submitCredentials`, which POSTs it as a form body to the IdP over TLS with `withCredentials`.
+The form control is reset on submit.
+No interceptor, log line, telemetry event, storage call or error message may include it.
+Grep for `password` before every release; the expected hit list is in `docs/runbooks/release-checklist.md`.
+GIS-1490.
+- **Tokens.** The application never mints, signs, decodes or stores a token. `angular-oauth2-oidc` performs the code exchange and id token validation; `token-claims.ts` copies a fixed set of standard claims from `getIdentityClaims()` afterwards.
+No `atob` on a JWT anywhere.
+In-memory storage only (library default, not overridden).
+- **Device trust.** SHA-256 of eight documented navigator/screen properties, sent to the BFF, which binds it to an HttpOnly cookie.
+Nothing device-related is persisted client side.
+  `docs/fraud-device-trust-requirements.md`, PRV-0119.
+- **Open redirect.** Calling-application return URLs are validated against `allowedReturnOrigins` before use, and the IdP's post-MFA redirect is only followed if it is our registered callback with a `code`.
+GIS-PT-2021-07 item 4.
+- **CSP.** `index.html` and `nginx.conf` both carry `default-src 'self'; script-src 'self'; style-src 'self'` with no `unsafe-inline`. `npm run csp:check` fails the build otherwise. `inlineCritical` is off in `angular.json` because the CLI would otherwise inline a `<style>` block into `index.html`.
+- **Rate limiting.** Enforced by the IdP; surfaced by `RateLimitInterceptor` + banner.
+The app does not implement its own counter and must not (it would be trivially bypassable and would confuse the Fraud dashboards).
+- **Item 5 above (XSRF) does not apply**: this app makes no state-changing calls to a same-origin API; the IdP form posts are cross-origin with `withCredentials` and the IdP validates `txn`.
+  Waiver GIS-WV-2022-031.